burvxs/TicTacToe/README.md

 on the board state.

 **Known bugs**
-Board elements aren't static positonally they move or wrap
+**1.** Board elements aren't static positonally they move or wrap
        when there's a different screen size.
-There is a media query in the
-css for mobile.
+**2.** When playing one vs one the board doesn't clear properly.
+**3.** Needs proper media queries for mobile and smaller resolution
+       screens.